 - iv.
 Identify the detailed road pattern, including Local Roads; - v.
 Articulate the details for the provision of water, sewer and storm water management systems in a Block Servicing Strategy; - vi.
 Identify network and system connections to properties adjacent to the Block Plan Area; and, - vii.
-Form the basis for a Developer's Cost Share Agreement, where the Block Plan Area includes multiple landowners. - g.
-The preparation of Block Plans shall have regard for the policies of this Plan, the Urban Design Manual and the Comprehensive Block Plan Terms of Reference (Appendix B to this Plan). - Required Block Plans shall be endorsed by Council and shall include all of the necessary supporting technical studies, to the satisfaction of the City.
-Required Block Plans shall form the basis for the subsequent approval of Draft Plans of Subdivision and implementing Zoning By-laws.
+Form the basis for a Developer's Group Agreement, where the Block Plan Area includes multiple landowners. - g.
+The preparation of Block Plans shall have regard for the policies of this Plan, the Urban Design Manual and the Comprehensive Block Plan Terms of Reference (Appendix B to this Plan).
+The preparation of each individual Block Plan will be guided by an area specific Block Plan terms of reference to be developed at the beginning of the Block Plan process. - h.
+Required Block Plans shall be submitted to the satisfaction of the Director of Planning ensuring consistency with the policy direction set out in the Official Plan.
+The Block Plan shall be supported by all of the necessary supporting technical studies to be identified in the area specific Block Plan terms of reference.
+Required Block Plans shall form the basis for the subsequent approval of Draft Plans of Subdivision and implementing Zoning By-laws. - i.
+The Block Plan process may form the basis for adjustments to the boundaries of the Natural Heritage System, the Residential Designation sub-categories, and the bikeways and trail network and road network, as identified on the Schedules to this Plan, without the requirement for an Official Plan Amendment, subject to the necessary supporting technical studies, to the satisfaction of the City. - j.
+The Block Plan requirement for development applications such as site plans or minor variance applications that do not involve lot creation or adjustment may be waived by the Director of Planning, subject to the availability of municipal servicing and determination that the application is not in conflict with the objectives set out in policy 5.1.f).